 Madagascar has a very pressing need for urgent work to improve people’s access to water and toilets.
 Only half the population of 24 million has access to safe water and only one in ten people have access to sanitation; 90% of the population live below the poverty line on less than two US dollars per day and diarrhea caused by dirty water and poor sanitation is the second biggest child killer.
 Each year 2,100 children die before they reach the age of five.

-I have seven months to raise £4000 and would like to ask that you please consider sponsoring me.
+As far as my fundraising goes, I have just over seven months to raise £4400 and would like to ask that you please consider sponsoring me.
 Any amount that you could spare would be greatly appreciated by me as well as the charity.
-As part of the trip I will also be visiting a site where WaterAid are working with local communities and see firsthand the difference the donations are making; I intend to document and share this all with everyone who supports me.
+As part of the trip I will also be visiting the site where this specific WaterAid project in taking place and I'll get to observe how WaterAid are working with local communities and see firsthand the difference the donations received are making; I intend to document and openly share this.

 Thank you for taking the time to read this, I can’t wait to share the rest of this journey soon!